How to Keep Your Vulva and Vagina Healthy

 A final note

-Good vulvar and vaginal health isn't just about avoiding disorders or diseases.
+Keeping a healthy vulva and vagina isn't just about avoiding disorders or diseases.
 It's about embracing practices that respect and protect the natural balance of your intimate area.
 It's about acknowledging and appreciating your body's unique characteristics and cycles, and fostering an open, informed dialogue about female sexual health.
 We hope that this resource has equipped you with the knowledge and understanding you need for more control but also more intimacy with this beautiful part of your body.

 Glossary